Student vaccine protocol

 When do students need to get a vaccine?

 Students must provide proof they received at least one dose of a COVID-19 vaccine prior to attending their first in-person class.
-Students who require a second dose of a vaccine must provide proof of the second dose no later than 30 days from the date of their first in-person class.
+Students who require a second dose of a vaccine must provide proof of the second dose by the start of the following semester.

 Which vaccines are accepted?